AgentOps-AI/AgentStack/README.md

 ## Philosophy

 - **Agents should be easy:** There are so many frameworks out there, but starting from scratch is a pain.
-Similar to Create React App, Agent Stack aims to simplify the "from scratch" process by giving you a simple boilerplate of an agent.
+Similar to Create React App, AgentStack aims to simplify the "from scratch" process by giving you a simple boilerplate of an agent.
 It uses popular agent frameworks and LLM providers, but provides a cohesive curated experience on top of them.

 - **No Configuration Required:** You don't need to configure anything.
 A reasonably good configuration of both development and production builds is handled for you so you can focus on writing code.

 - **No Lock-In:** You can customize your setup at any time.
-Agent Stack is designed to make it easy to get the components you need running right off the bat; it's up to you what to do next.
+AgentStack is designed to make it easy to get the components you need running right off the bat; it's up to you what to do next.

 ## What's Included?